JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-One of the possible ways how to define structure from the description of the exercise is the following.
-We use the `@kwdef` macro to define the default values of the parameters.
-We also defined an inner constructor that checks if the variance is positive.
+One possible way to define this structure is the `@kwdef` macro, where we specify the default parameters.
+We also define an inner constructor that promotes the inputs to a same type, and checks if the variance is positive.

 ```jldoctest structs_gauss; output = false
 Base.@kwdef struct Gauss{T<:Real}